 The MNJGS came about when one of our members attended the 2014 IAJGS Conference in Salt Lake City, Utah and noticed, to his chagrin, that there was no local JGS representing Minnesota.
+Upon his return he sought out others in the genealogy community.
 The present organization is the result of that effort.

 We held our first meeting in February of 2015, and proceeded to form the chapter under the non-profit umbrella of the Talmud Torah of St. Paul.
 A few years later we moved to the Jewish Historical Society of the Upper Midwest as their focus on community history nicely complements ours on family history.
 Interest in the MNJGS has steadily grown from both new and experienced genealogists.